KDE/kwayland/README.md

 it is passed to the server, and is then delegated to the client.
 As a result, one can filter out things like global touch gestures or keyboard shortcuts without having to implement handlers inside KWayland.
-The SeatInterface provides a very easy to use API that forward events which can be easily integrated with Qt's existing input event system, there is, for example, a mapping from Qt::MouseButto to the Linux input code.
+The SeatInterface provides a very easy to use API that forward events which can be easily integrated with Qt's existing input event system, there is, for example, a mapping from Qt::MouseButton to the Linux input code.

 Applications can be built on top of the KWayland Server's integrated input events with the following technologies: